Questions about the Montshire? Check out our frequently asked questions. If you need more information, please feel free to contact us.

-New Hours — The Montshire will be open Wednesdays through Sundays, 10am to 4pm.
-We will be closed to the public on Mondays and Tuesdays, however summer camps will still take place on these days.
+Modified Hours — The Montshire will be open Wednesdays through Sundays, 10am to 4pm.
+We will be closed to the public on Mondays and Tuesdays.

 Hand Hygiene — The Montshire has upgraded our restrooms with touchless features and increased the availability of hand-washing and hand-sanitizing stations throughout our building and grounds.

 Limit Contact Surfaces — To avoid the spread of infections, we are taking steps to limit visitor contact with surfaces.
 The coat room will be closed and there will be no personal storage in the Museum.
 No eating and drinking will be allowed inside the Museum building.